TobiasCarlsson/portfolio/README.md

 # My Portfolio

 ## Introduction
-I choose to make portfolio because i thought it was big
+I choose to make portfolio because I thought it was a project that wouldn't be big enough and at the same time I would learn a lot in the progress.

 ## Project plan
 https://trello.com/b/dRPugHYs